abinit/abipy_book/abipy_book/elastic/lesson_elastic.md

 robot.abifiles[0].header.keys()
 ```

-We will be using these metavariables to construct our pandas Dataframe so that we can analyze
+We will be using these meta variables to construct our pandas Dataframe so that we can analyze
 the convergence of our physical quantities with e.g. `nkpt`.

 Let's call `anacompare_elastic` to construct a DataFrame (`data`) with the elastic properties obtained